orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateway_security_group.md

 ### Read-Only

 - `description` (String) The description of the security group.
-- `member_org_network_ids` (Set of String) The list of organization network IDs to which the security group is applied.
+- `member_org_network_ids` (Set of String) The list of IDs of the routed organization networks to which the security group is applied.